bepaald/signalbackup-tools/README.md

 ##### Export to HTML

-_NOTE: As of writing, this feature is very new.
-I expect some bugs, please open an issue if you encounter any.
+_NOTE: Note that while the the generated HTML is heavily inspired by Signal's look it does not aim to be a perfect reproduction of it.
 Decoding of some group V2 status messages is not yet complete, these will simply show up as 'group V2 update'.
 The generated HTML and CSS are only tested on Firefox (but both pass W3C validation).
-At the moment, this function will only work with current database versions (version 170 and up).
+At the moment, this function will only work with current database versions (at least version 170 and up, though some older versions work as well).
 If there is demand, support for older databases may be added in the future._

 To export your messages to HTML, use `--exporthtml [DIRECTORY]`.
 To limit the output to certain threads the option `--limittothreads [LIST_OF_THREADS]` can be added.
 The list of threads can contain both ranges and comma separated values, e.g. `--limittothreads 1,2,3,8-16,20`.
 The thread numbers can be obtained from `--listthreads`.
 Because writing out all media files can be a long process, the option `--append` can be added to reuse any existing media files, only new media and the HTML-files wil be rewritten.
 Example: